-Recently, diffusion models have also demonstrated remarkable results on solving a broad spectrum of inverse problems \citep{song2023solving, chung2022diffusion, song2021solving, chung2022improving},\footnote{Here, the problem is often to reconstruct an unknown signal $\bm u$ from the measurements $\bm z$ of the form $\bm z = \mathcal{A}(\bm u) + \bm \eta$, where $\mathcal{A}$ denotes some (given) sensing operator and $\bm \eta$ is the noise.} including but not limited to image super-resolution, de-blurring, and inpainting.
-Motivated by these promising results, we illustrate based upon solving the image inpainting problem using a modified deterministic variant of diffusion posterior sampling (DPS) \citep{chung2022diffusion}, showcasing that for solving inverse problem using diffusion models:
+Recently, diffusion models have also been demonstrated as rich, structural priors to solve a broad spectrum of inverse problems \cite{song2023solving, chung2022diffusion, song2021solving, chung2022improving},\footnote{Here, the problem is often to reconstruct an unknown signal $\bm u$ from the measurements $\bm z$ of the form $\bm z = \mathcal{A}(\bm u) + \bm \eta$, where $\mathcal{A}$ denotes some (given) sensing operator and $\bm \eta$ is the noise.} including but not limited to image super-resolution, de-blurring, and inpainting.
+Motivated by these promising results, our illustration is based upon solving the image inpainting problem using a modified deterministic variant of diffusion posterior sampling (DPS) \cite{chung2022diffusion}, showcasing that for solving inverse problems using diffusion models:

 Our claim is supported by the experimental results in \Cref{fig:rp_inverseproblem}.
 Specifically, \Cref{fig:rp_inverseproblem} (a) virtualizes the samples generated from different diffusion models, and \Cref{fig:rp_inverseproblem} (b) presents the similarity matrix of model reproducibility between different models, i.e., U-Net based (DDPMv1, DDPMv2, DDPMv3, DDPMv4, Multistagev1) and Transformer based (DiT, U-ViT) architectures.
-We note a strong degree of model reproducibility \emph{among} architectures of the same type (such as U-Net or Transformer), but the model reproducibility score exhibits a notable decrease when comparing any U-Net model to any Transformer-based model.
+We note a strong degree of model reproducibility \emph{among} architectures of the same type (e.g., U-Net vs. Transformer), but the model reproducibility score exhibits a notable decrease when any U-Net model is compared with any Transformer-based model.

+We conjecture that the lack of reproducibility across network architectures is due to the following reasons: (\emph{i}) DPS introduces the gradient term $\frac{\partial \bm s_{\bm \theta}(\bm x_t,t)}{\partial \bm x_t}$ during the sampling, and this extra term might break the reproducibility for different type of architectures. (\emph{ii}) the reproducibility between different types of architectures might not hold for out-of-distribution data generation, whereas the data $\bm x_t$ passed into the learned score function $\bm s_{\bm \theta}(\bm x_t,t)$ is out-of-distribution for solving inverse problems.
+We leave these for future study.

-\subsection{Model Reproducibility in Fine-tuning Diffusion Models}
+\subsection{Model Reproducibility in Fine-tuning Diffusion Models.}